MPPI-Generic: A CUDA Library for Stochastic Trajectory Optimization: API Structure

 \subsection{Advanced}

-In this final section, we will show off how to customize Controllers, Feedback Controllers, and Sampling Distributions.
-Customizing these allows users to create new sampling-based controllers or change the sampling distributions used in specfic scenarios.
+In this final subsection, we show off how to customize Controllers, Feedback Controllers, and Sampling Distributions.
+Customizing these allows users to create new sampling-based controllers or change the sampling distributions used in specific scenarios.